 - How to defuse hostility and manage behavior;

-- Helping those with trauma and other psychological issues;
+- Helping those with trauma and other psychological issues deal with anger;

 - Effective anger prevention and control strategies, including: communication, time-out, problem-solving, forgiveness, relaxation, restructured thinking, conflict management, etc.